 FAQ – He hasn’t responded in a week

 Because he could be busy, doing activities, and just plain living.

 If it has been a while (like days) since he hasn’t opened your message, then read the article above and find out what the deal is.
 Otherwise, if it is a matter of hours, I’d suggest you stop overthinking it.

 What does it mean if a guy doesn’t text you for a month?

 It can mean a whole lot of things.
 Anything but interest towards you.
 This, especially if you’ve been caring, kind, and welcoming towards him.
 Move on and let go.

-If he texts you everyday, it can be considered as a sign that he’s interested.
+If he texts you every day, it can be considered a sign that he’s interested.
 However, don’t take it as solid truth, as it depends on his personality and the level of connection and freedom between you.